csswizardry/csswizardry.github.com/workshops.md

 permalink: /workshops/
 ---

-The vast majority of my working life is spent running workshops and training events for clients all over the globe.
+A large part of my working life is spent running workshops and training events for clients all over the globe.
 From the smallest of independent companies, to organisations with over 300,000 employees, I have taught hundreds of people how to write better, more scalable, more maintainable CSS, and how to make substantial savings on their load times.

-I have a number of pre-written workshops that are suitable for one- or two-day engagements, or we can work on something a little more bespoke—just [get in touch](/contact/).
+I aim to customise in-house training and workshops to ensure that your team get the most relevant and pertinent information possible, so before we work together I will ask a series of questions (either via email or on a call) to see where you’re currently at, where you need to be, and what you want to know.
+My main areas of expertise are front-end performance and CSS architecture, and clients often opt to run a hybrid of the two.
+It’s entirely up to you.

-With a truly international reputation, my workshops have been delivered from New Zealand to Romania, Uruguay to the US.
-You’re in good hands.
+With a truly international reputation, my workshops have been delivered from New Zealand to Romania, Uruguay to the America: you’re in good hands.

 Workshop clients include: Google, General Electric, Etsy, Kickstarter, the BBC.